-The scholarships will be awarded to Tanzanian citizens who are normally resident in Tanzania, and who are accepted for admission on a full-time basis for a postgraduate Master’s programme of study at the University of Edinburgh.
+Eligibility: The scholarships will be awarded to Tanzanian citizen who is normally resident in Tanzania, and who is accepted for admission on a full-time basis for a postgraduate Master’s programme of study at the University of Edinburgh.
 Applicants who already hold a degree from outside Tanzania will not be considered.

 Applicants should already have been offered a place at the University of Edinburgh and should have firmly accepted that offer or be intending to do so.

 Value of Scholarship: The Julius Nyerere Master’s Scholarships will cover the full overseas tuition fee, living costs of £10,000, and a return flight from Tanzania to the UK.

 To be taken at (country): University of Edinburgh UK

 Application Deadline: 1 April

 Offered annually?
 Yes